keycloakify/keycloakify-starter/README.md

 A starter/demo project for [Keycloakify](https://keycloakify.dev)

+# Introduction

+This repo constitutes an easily reusable setup for a standalone Keycloak theme project OR for a SPA React App that generates a
+Keycloak theme that goes along with it.
-> NOTE: If you are only looking to create a theme and don't care about integrating it into an React app there
-> are a lot of things that you can remove from this starter.
-[Please read this](#standalone-keycloak-theme).
+If you are only looking to create a theme (an not a theme + an App) there are a lot of things that you can remove from this starter: [Please read this](#standalone-keycloak-theme).

 # Quick start